sekuriyo/hi/README.md

 # PlayerStateManager
-simple roblox service(using knit) used for tracking and updating the state of players
+simple roblox service(using knit) used for tracking and updating the state of players.